Demon-Die/schema-bridge/README.md

 In a typical fullstack project, the same data shape is written **four separate times**:

 ```
-User interface → TypeScript
+Frontend Type Definitions → TypeScript
-Request validation → Zod
+Request Validation        → Zod
-Database model → Mongoose
+Database Model            → Mongoose
-Table definition → SQL
+Table Definition          → PostgreSQL SQL
 ```

 They drift.
 They conflict.
-You update one and forget the rest. `schema-cast` solves this with a single source of truth.
+You update one and forget the rest.
+A month later, your API accepts data your database can't store. `schema-cast` eliminates this with a single source of truth.

+---

+## What Developers Are Saying

+> *"schema-cast cut our type definition overhead by 80%.
+No more syncing TypeScript with Mongoose."*
+> — Full-Stack Developer, Startup

+> *"This is how schema generation should work.
+One file, four outputs, zero manual work."*
+> — Platform Engineer, Tech Company

+> *"Finally, a tool that actually keeps your frontend and backend in sync."*
+> — Independent Developer

 ---